divs1210/cljos/Readme.md

 * CljOS is *not* a Clojure port of CLOS, or any other existing OO system.

 #### Usage
-Here is a thread-safe implementation of a Stack in CljOS:
+Here's a Stack implemented in CljOS:

 ```clojure
 (defclass <Stack> <Obj>